 Temporary Protected Status (TPS) is a form of humanitarian relief which applies to certain nationals of particular countries who were present in the US during a designated period of time.

 For example, if there is war or an environmental disaster occurring in your country, the Department of Homeland Security (DHS) may decide to grant certain nationals of your country TPS in the US.
-On this page, we also explain how to get a work card and a travel permit under TPS.
+On this page, we also explain how to get a work card and a travel permit under Temporary Protected Status.

 Client Reviews